ahmedsza/ailabtest/lab5.md

     cd AzureAIAgent5
     ```

-1. **Prepare a Sample File**

-    Create a folder `data` in the AzureAIAgent5 directory.
-Copy intro_rag.md from the repo into the data directory.

 1. **Add Necessary NuGet Packages**

     Add the required NuGet packages for Azure AI Agent Service and Azure Identity: